WangDongHKU/Dong_WANG.github.io/_pages/about.md

   - /about.html
 ---

-Postdoctoral Fellow with a Ph.D. in Applied Mathematics and strong expertise in mathematical modeling, statistical inference, and complex network analysis.
-Experienced in integrating epidemiological, mobility, and genomic data to study infectious disease dynamics.
-Passionate about applying quantitative methods to large-scale viral genomic datasets to understand infectious disease transmission dynamics.
+Postdoctoral Fellow with a Ph.D. in **Applied Mathematics** and strong expertise in **mathematical modeling**, **statistical inference**, and **complex network analysis**.
+Experienced in integrating epidemiological, mobility, and genomic data to study **infectious disease dynamics**.
+Passionate about applying quantitative methods to large-scale viral genomic datasets to understand **infectious disease transmission dynamics**.

 A data-driven personal website